WARC Output¶

 };

-When warc_output is set, the crawl engine writes a warcinfo record at the start and a response record for every successfully fetched page.
-The WARC file is flushed and closed when the crawl completes.
+When warc_output is set, the crawl writes a single warcinfo record at the start of the file (identifying kreuzcrawl/<version> and the host) followed by one response record per successfully fetched page, containing the full HTTP response — status line, headers, and body — as the payload.
+The file is flushed and closed when the crawl completes.
+Header names and values are validated against CR/LF injection before being written.

 From the command line, pass --warc-output to any crawl command: